prudhvirajn/prudhvirajn.github.io/content/_index.md

       </a>
     </div>
   </div>

   <div style="flex: 1; min-width: 0;">
     <h3 style="margin-top: 0;">About Me</h3>
     <p style="text-align: justify; line-height: 1.2;">You can call me Prud.
 I am a PhD student in Computer Science at UC San Diego. </p>
     <p style="text-align: justify; line-height: 1.2;">My research is on how neural networks (NN) acquire capabilities.
 I found neural networks learn tasks before the loss goes down.
 Currently, I am investigating circuits responsible.</p>
-    <p style="text-align: justify; line-height: 1.2;">Broadly I spend my days thinking whether NN's will gain meta-cognitive abilities as we scale thus explain their decisions. </p>
     <p style="text-align: justify; line-height: 1.2;">More broadly I love reading books in botanical gardens & wondering what is truth and how do we justify it.
-Currently reading "Crescent moon and other stories" by Lao She (Translated in English).</p>
+Currently reading "The Fig Tree (Memoirs of a Taiwanese Patriot)" by Wu Zhuoliu (Translated in English by Duncan Hunter).</p>
     <p style="text-align: justify; line-height: 1.2;">If you have any insights into any of these, feel free to reach out.</p>
   </div>
 </div>